LindonAliu/image_processing/README.md

 ## How to run the project ?

-Run the following command to run the project:
+Run the following command to run the project at the root of the directory:

 ```bash
 python src/main.py